BoPeng/home-media-organizer/README.md

 ## TODO

-- Improve data detection from media files to handle more types of medias.
 - `hmo backup` and `hmo restore` to backup lirary to other (cloud) storages.
 - Add a `--copy` mode to make sure that the source files will not be changed or moved during `hmo rename` or `hme organize`.
+- Improve data detection from media files without EXIF information to handle more types of medias.
 - Support for music and movies?

 ## Credits